-This condensed consolidated interim financial information for the three months and nine months ended September 30, 2022 ("Interim Financial Information") has been prepared in accordance with International Accounting Standard ("IAS") 34 "Interim Financial Reporting", issued by the International Accounting Standards Board ("IASB").
-The Interim Financial Information is presented in Renminbi ("RMB"), unless otherwise stated.
+The Interim Financial Information has been prepared in accordance with International Accounting Standard ("IAS") 34, "Interim Financial Reporting", issued by the International Accounting Standards Board ("IASB").

 The Interim Financial Information does not include all the notes of the type normally included in annual financial statements.
-The Interim Financial Information should be read in conjunction with the annual audited financial statements of the Group for the year ended December 31, 2021 which have been prepared in accordance with International Financial Reporting Standards ("IFRSs") by the Group as set out in the 2021 annual report of the Company dated March 29, 2022 (the "2021 Financial Statements").
+The Interim Financial Information should be read in conjunction with the annual audited financial statements of the Group for the year ended December 31, 2021 which have been prepared in accordance with International Financial Reporting Standards ("IFRS") by the Group as set out in the 2021 annual report of the Company dated March 22, 2022 (the "2021 Financial Statements"), and any public announcement made by the Company during the current period and up to date of approval of this unaudited interim condensed consolidated financial information.

-The accounting policies and methods of computations used in the preparation of the Interim Financial Information are consistent with those used in the preparation of the annual financial statements for the year ended December 31, 2021, as described in the 2021 Financial Statements, except for the adoption of certain new and amended standards which has had no significant impact on the results and the financial position of the Group.
+The accounting policies and methods of computations used in the preparation of the Interim Financial Information are consistent with those used in the preparation of the annual financial statements for the year ended December 31, 2021, as described in the 2021 Financial Statements, except for the adoption of certain amended standards which has had no significant impact on the results and the financial position of the Group.